 My son loves figuring things out.
 The kid can work on Legos for hours on end!
 I wanted to feed his love of problem solving, so I’ve been coming up with engineering projects for him.
 Each week, my goal was to come up with a project based on a concept I learned in college.
 Sounded like a great idea, but then life happened, and I fell behind.
-Then a friend of mine told me about Tinker Crate, a monthly subscription box she had bought her kids.
-Each month a box comes in the mail filled with activities and experiments to demonstrate engineering concepts.
+Then a friend of mine told me about Tinker Crate, a monthly subscription box with Engineering activities.
+When the first box arrived, my son was so excited!
+He immediately opened it up, and we discovered we would be learning about optics through a couple hands-on light experiments!

-The first exercise was a simple activity to introduce how light works.
+The first exercise was a simple light experiment to explore how light behaves.

-How Light Works: Playing with Light and Water
+First Light Experiment: Playing with Light and Water

 We filled a bottle with water, and shined a flashlight through the bottom.
 My son then tilted the bottle, and what we saw was awesome!
 As soon as the water hit my son’s hand, the water lit up!
 My son thought it was magic, but I explained to him it wasn’t magic at all.
 It was OPTICS!